-Children at Earlsmead Primary School, Tottenham took part in Saturday workshops that follow the model of Iniva Creative Learning’s integrated art and art therapy programme: ArtLab.
+Children at Earlsmead Primary School, Tottenham, took part in Saturday workshops over the Spring term that were inspired by the model of Iniva Creative Learning’s integrated art and art therapy programme: ArtLab.
 Led by artist Shepherd Manyika and supported by therapist Anna Sikorska, the workshops focused on supporting a small group of children in developing their emotional and relational skills whilst providing space for individual creativity.
 Increasing confidence and broadening horizons were central to the workshop goals and the children were introduced to a wide range of art and artists.

 Many thanks to the dedicated staff at Earlsmead Primary School.
 The workshops are made possible by the generous support of BBC Children in Need.